-Between November and December 2018, we issued an aggregate of 52,565 new shares of our Series B Preferred Stock at a price per share of \$413.67 in four closings for total gross cash proceeds of approximately \$21.7 million, or the Series B Financing.
+Between November 2018 and February 2019, we issued an aggregate of 60,582 new shares of our Series B Preferred Stock at a price per share of \$413.67 in five closings for total gross cash proceeds of approximately \$25.1 million, or the Series B Financing.
 In connection with the Series B Financing, in November 2018, the \$6.0 million of the 2018 Notes and the related \$0.6 million of accrued interest converted into 19,869 shares of our Series B Preferred Stock.
 The first two closings of the Series B Financing occurred in November 2018, at which time we issued an aggregate of 49,747 new shares of our Series B Preferred Stock for total gross cash proceeds of approximately \$20.6 million.
 The third and fourth closings occurred in December 2018, at which time we issued an aggregate of 2,818 new shares of our Series B Preferred Stock for total gross cash proceeds of approximately \$1.2 million.
+The fifth closing occurred in February 2019, at which time we issued 8,017 shares of our Series B Preferred Stock for total gross cash proceeds of approximately \$3.3 million.

 In connection with the last closing of the Series B Financing and pursuant to that certain Placement Agency Agreement by and between us and Brookline, dated August 28, 2018, or the Series B Placement Agency Agreement, certain employees of Brookline were issued 10-year warrants, entitling such individuals to purchase up to an aggregate of shares of our common stock at an exercise price of \$.
-We have also agreed to issue additional warrants to purchase shares of our common stock to such individuals pursuant to the Series B Placement Agency Agreement, which number shall represent (i) 2% of the aggregate number of shares of Series B Preferred Stock sold to certain agreed upon investors as listed in the Series B Placement Agency Agreement; and (iii) 6% of the aggregate number of shares of Series B Preferred Stock sold to all other investors; and in each case after accounting for the conversion of all such shares of Series B Preferred Stock into our common stock.
+We have also agreed to issue additional warrants to purchase shares of our common stock to such individuals pursuant to the Series B Placement Agency Agreement for a period through 12 months from the last closing date, which number shall represent (i) 2% of the aggregate number of shares of Series B Preferred Stock sold to our officers, directors and existing investors as of the date of the Series B Placement Agency Agreement and their respective affiliates; (ii) 4% of the aggregate number of shares of Series B Preferred Stock sold to certain agreed upon investors as listed in the Series B Placement Agency Agreement; and (iii) 6% of the aggregate number of shares of Series B Preferred Stock sold to all other investors; and in each case after accounting for the conversion of all such shares of Series B Preferred Stock into our common stock.